 - A flexible transfer program that includes 2+2 articulation agreements with Columbia College in Chicago, Northern Illinois University (NIU), Milwaukee Institute of Art and Design (MIAD).

-- Opportunity to develop a professional portfolio that you can use to seek entrance to a baccalaureate granting institution or art school or for professional employment in a creative field.
+- Opportunity to develop a professional portfolio that you can use to seek entrance to a four-year college or university or art school or for professional employment in a creative field.

 - An active American Institute of Graphic Arts (AIGA) student club that extends students' involvement with design through creative collaborations and student gallery shows.